deeboy8/virus/README.md

 ## Overview

-This Python project simulates the spread of a virus on the island of Nantucket, with a population of around 10,000 people.
+This Python project simulates the spread of a virus on the island of Nantucket, with a population of approximately 10,000 people.
 It explores the effects of different factors, such as vaccination rates and transmission probability, on the progression of a viral outbreak.
 This simulation provides insights into how preventive measures can mitigate the impact of the virus.

 ## Project Structure

 The project consists of three main Python scripts:

 1. **simulate.py**: Simulates the virus's progression over a 100-day period.
 It tracks the health status of the population, categorizing individuals as susceptible, infected, recovered, vaccinated, or dead.
-You can explore the effects of different vaccination rates and transmission probabilities on the virus spread.
+Via command line options, you can explore the effects of different vaccination rates and transmission probabilities on the virus spread.

 2. **analyze.py**: Runs multiple trials (e.g., 1,000) of the simulation to calculate the average number of deaths and the standard deviation.
-This script helps to analyze the impact of random variations and better understand the overall trends.
+This script helps to analyze the impact of random variations and better understand overall trends.

-3. **visualize.py**: Generates histograms to visualize the number of deaths after running the simulation multiple times.
+3. **visualize.py**: Will generate histograms to visualize the number of deaths after running the simulation multiple times.
 This provides a graphical representation of how varying factors influence the outcome of the virus spread.

 ## Key Features